fossasia/eventyay-tickets/_sources/user/events/email.rst.txt

 -------------

 If you want to send your e-mails via your own e-mail address, we strongly recommend to use SMTP for this purpose.
 SMTP is a protocol that is used by e-mail clients to communicate with e-mail servers.
-Using SMTP, pretix can talk to your e-mail service provider the same way that e.g. the e-mail app on your phone can.
+Using SMTP, eventyay can talk to your e-mail service provider the same way that e.g. the e-mail app on your phone can.

 Your e-mail provider will most likely have a document that tells you the settings for the various fields to fill in